 which channel works when communicating with your customers.

-All the three aspects are important for implementing a successful customer experience feedback collection strategy.
+All three aspects are important for implementing a successful customer experience feedback collection strategy.

 Resist the temptation of long surveys